coin-or/SHOT/README.md

-# SHOT
+# The Supporting Hyperplane Optimization Toolkit (SHOT)
-The Supporting Hyperplane Optimization Toolkit solver for convex MINLP
+## A deterministic solver for convex MINLP

 SHOT is a solver for convex mixed-integer nonlinear programming (MINLP) problems.
 It is described in the forthcoming paper: